EHDEN/cdm-bi/05-population-characteristics.md

 # Population Characteristics

 Discuss the goal of this dashboard...
 TO DO
-Reuses the ''Database Type Filter''
+In this dashboard is present the ''Database Type Filter'', that was detailed in the Chapter General.

 ## Population characteristics - Patients in Observation Period per month (whole month)